 Weddings in Memorial Church

-Stanford Memorial Church is available for Weddings, Blessings or Renewal ceremonies for the Stanford community.
+Stanford Memorial Church is available for Weddings or Renewal ceremonies for the Stanford community.
 In keeping with Leland and Jane Stanford’s wishes, all faith backgrounds are welcome.

 To be eligible to have a Wedding at Stanford Memorial Church, one member of the couple must qualify with a Stanford University affiliation, listed below.
 Please note that employment at either Stanford Hospital or Lucile Packard Children’s Hospital does not apply:

 A student in a Stanford University degree program; an alumnus/alumna; a current or retired faculty or staff member of Stanford University.